 DAY 13 : BIKANER - KUCHAMAN (BY ROAD) 200 KMS 4 HOURS DRIVE

 Morning, drive to Kuchaman.
 Arrive at Kuchaman & check-in hotel.
-Located in Nagaur District, Kuchaman Fort has had a strategic role to play in Rajasthan's history which unravels as one moves around its 17th-century battlements.
+Located in Nagaur District, Kuchaman Fort has had a strategic role to play in Rajasthan's history, which unravels as one moves around its 17th-century battlements.
 Its picturesque village is idyllic for those who would like to discover the charm of walking through it.
-Overnight at hotel.
+Overnight at the hotel.

 DAY 14 : KUCHAMAN - PACHAR (BY ROAD) 180 KMS 4 HOURS DRIVE